kiarashvosough1999/RateLimitAPI/README.md

 You can observe the result for sending request twice, as we set the bucket to 1, the second time we get `too many request response`

-> To test the routes, go to `Test` folder using Jetbrain IDEs and perform HTTP request on [SignInTest](https://github.com/kiarashvosough1999/RateLimitAPI/blob/master/Tests/Tests/SignInTest.http
+To test the routes, go to `Test` folder using JetBrains IDEs and perform HTTP request on [SignInTest](https://github.com/kiarashvosough1999/RateLimitAPI/blob/master/Tests/Tests/SignInTest.http

 ![](./screenshots/first.png)
 ![](./screenshots/second.png)